lhaausing/mimic_bert/classification_code/README.md

-# BERT-icd-pred
+# Classification and Probing
-This is a repository for ICD code prediction with transfer learning models and architectures.
+This is a repository for classification and probing.